 FTP/SFTP (File Transfer Protocol) explained

 This protocol encrypts the data being transferred.
 When possible use SFTP over FTP.
-FTP clients are software that allow you to connect to the server and upload or download files between your computer and the web server.
-There are plenty of free software such as Cyberduck or FileZilla.
-Once you have a client downloaded to connect to the web server, you’ll need some information such as your FTP or server address, your FTP username and password.
+FTP clients are software that allows you to connect to the server and upload or download files between your computer and the webserver.
+There is plenty of free software such as Cyberduck or FileZilla.
+Once you have a client downloaded to connect to the webserver, you’ll need some information such as your FTP or server address, your FTP username, and your password.

-This information should be included in your welcome email from your hosting company or if you host with us you should have received an email with those information.
-Or, simply open a ticket and we are happy to help with your ftp setup for free.
+This information should be included in your welcome email from your hosting company or if you host with us you should have received an email with this information.
+Or, simply open a ticket and we are happy to help with your FTP setup for free.